hideodaikoku/silent-valley/content/blog/01-prologue/index.md

 ![Silent Valley](silent-valley.jpg)

 Each year, the animals would celebrate a countdown to **the flash** with **the hunt**.
-As tradition would permit, the tiger king of silent valley would be bestowed with the honor of ringing the bell to commemorate the start of trinity.
+As tradition would permit, the tiger king of silent valley would be bestowed with the honor of ringing the bell to commemorate the start of **the flash**.
 All the animals would gather around: the wolves, monkeys, boars, horses, and snakes.